Bergen Cathedral School: Buildings

-A classrooms only building was built in 1957.
+A classrooms-only building was built in 1957.
 Another building, containing science laboratories, computer rooms and a cafeteria was built in 1992.

 In July 2007, large amounts of mold were discovered in the building from 1840.
 This led to the building getting closed, resulting in a shortage of teacher offices.
 The building contains several old classrooms, an auditorium and the school library, which is the oldest library known in Norway.
-For a while, the school administration considered delaying the start of the term, but this never happened as the teachers and the day-time adult education classes ended up moving into temporary barracks in the schoolyards of Bergen Cathedral School and Tanks Upper Secondary School.
-In February 2008, it was decided that the building will be renovated at a price of 6 million NOK as a temporary solution that will last until at least 2014.
+For a while, the school administration considered delaying the start of the term, but this did not happen as the teachers and the day-time adult education classes ended up moving into temporary barracks in the schoolyards of Bergen Cathedral School and Tanks Upper Secondary School.
+In February 2008, it was decided that the building would be renovated at a price of 6 million NOK as a temporary solution that would last until at least 2014.

 From 2016 to 2017, the original building was closed for renovation and an additional building was being added between it and the classroom wing.
-The administration, the school library and some classes weretemporarily located at the former Tanks videregående skole.
+The administration, the school library and some classes were temporarily located at the former Tanks school.